insights

 Read Time: 2 Minutes

 What can clinicians do to help curb the rising prevalence of cardiometabolic conditions?
 The best place to start for most patients is with diet and lifestyle modifications.
-IFM’s Cardiometabolic Food Plan is a tool that contains valuable resources and information for clinicians as they work with patients and help them transition to healthier eating patterns that support cardiac and metabolic health.
+For example, studies suggest that plant-based diets may reduce cardiovascular disease risk and improve cardiometabolic health.5,6 IFM’s Cardiometabolic Food Plan is a tool that contains valuable resources and information for clinicians as they work with patients and help them transition to healthier eating patterns that support cardiac and metabolic health.
 In the following video, IFM educator Elizabeth Boham, MD, MS, RD, talks about what she looks for in a patient to determine whether the Cardiometabolic Food Plan is right for them.

-- A modified Mediterranean diet approach, focusing on the heart-healthy elements6,7
+- A modified Mediterranean diet approach, focusing on heart-healthy elements9 such as fruits, vegetables, and healthy fats

 - A low glycemic impact